AzureAD/azure-activedirectory-library-for-android/README.md

     ```java
     AuthenticationSettings.Instance.setSkipBroker(true);
     ```
  Developer needs to register special redirectUri for broker usage.
-RedirectUri is in the format of msauth:<UrlEncoded packagename>%2C<Urlencoded signature>.
+RedirectUri is in the format of msauth://packagename/Base64UrlencodedSignature.
 You can get your redirecturi for your app using the script "brokerRedirectPrint.ps1" or use API call mContext.getBrokerRedirectUri.
 Signature is related to your signing certificates.

 Using this walkthrough, you should have what you need to successfully integrate with Azure Active Directory.
 For more examples of this working, viist the AzureADSamples/ repository on GitHub.